silverbucket/jaribu/README.md

 Intro
 -----
-Jaribu is a JavaScript testing framework built on node.js.
-It's meant to keep things simple, and make the barrier for writing tests as thin as possible.
+Jaribu is a JavaScript testing framework that runs both in the browser and via node.js.
+It's meant to keep things simple, and make the barrier for writing tests as thin as possible, and to run in as many javascript environments as possible.

 Features
 --------